-Professor; Interim Dean for Research, Faculty Development, and Evaluation Administration
+Professor; Associate Dean for Research, Faculty Development, and Evaluation Administration

 - Reducing health disparities in minority children and their families